NuGet/docs.microsoft.com-nuget/README.md

 1. Send a pull request for your change.
 We review PRs on a regular basis.
 1. Thank you!

+> **If your content is not live yet, there is a manual `main` -> `live` pull request that is needed to pick-up the changes.
+Please create a PR or ping a docs owner to do so on your behalf.**

 If you're creating a new topic, keep the following in mind as well:

 1. Always place the new topic in an appropriate subfolder, and follow the conventions for filenames as you see them used here.